zegonix/rust-workshop/day_1/index.md

 You are encouraged to ping your workshop organizer for a code review!
 Feedback will focus on adding information, pointing out different ways of doing things and discussing trade-offs. (no nitpicking / perfectionism)
 Exercism has a built-in mentoring feature and GitHub PR reviews work well for both platforms.
+Choose whatever you prefer.

 These exercises were selected because you already learned about everything required to solve them.
 However, a performant and or elegant solution might still be out of reach!
 So, keep your perfectionism in check for now.
 You can always revisit these exercises later to refactor them.

-This is not a checklist!
+This is not a checklist, but rather an "allow-list"!
 Just start with one that appeals to you and do as many as you like.
+Exercism focuses on exercises that are designed to push you to use specific language features.
+Advent of Code on the other hand is more free-form problem solving.

 Make sure you finished the standard library reading, some of those items might come in handy 😉